 As discussed in Section 4.1 of this report, federal law directs the United States (U.S.) Department of Energy (DOE) to review the federal minimum efficiency requirements for certain commercial and industrial equipment whenever ASHRAE 90.1 amends its standards for such equipment (42 USC 6313(a)(6)(A)).
 As a result of the "ASHRAE Trigger" requirements, ASHRAE has taken the lead on updating equipment efficiency requirements for space conditioning equipment, and the DOE typically adopts ASHRAE's equipment efficiency levels.
 States have a unique opportunity to adopt the equipment efficiency values that appear in ASHRAE 90.1 using a simplified process.
-The Energy Commission is not obligated to adopt ASHRAE 90.1 equipment efficiency values into Title 24, Part 6, but if the Energy Commission chooses to do so, it can adopt the equipment efficiency values without conducting a cost-effectiveness analysis.
+The Energy Commission is not obligated to adopt ASHRAE 90.1 equipment efficiency values without conducting a cost-effectiveness analysis.
 The Energy Commission can adopt the efficiency values before the DOE completes its cost-effectiveness analysis and before the DOE adopts the standards.
 Given that the DOE rulemaking process is typically slower than the Energy Commission's rulemaking process, this essentially means that California can adopt the equipment efficiency regulations several years earlier than the federal requirements will take effect.